rstudio/bslib/README.md

-Be aware that Bootstrap 4 and 3 expose a very different set of theme customization entry points, and as a result, theme customizations that you wrtie for Bootstrap 4 may not necessarily work for Bootstrap 3 (and vice versa).
+Be aware that Bootstrap 4 and 3 expose a very different set of theme customization entry points, and as a result, theme customizations that you write for Bootstrap 4 may not necessarily work for Bootstrap 3 (and vice versa).
 At the moment, our priority is to enable and improve the Bootstrap 4 theming experience.
 If you’re not interested in upgrading to Bootstrap 4, and would rather theme your Bootstrap 3 project today, you